AMENDED AND RESTATED BYLAWS

 D. Associate.
 Anyone with an interest in the field of pediatric sedation who does not meet the criteria of any other category may become an associate member.
 Privileges and benefits shall be approved by the Board of Directors.

 E. Trainee.
-Any student, resident or healthcare provider involved in a training program may become a member.
+Any student, resident, fellow, or healthcare provider involved in a training program may become a member.
 Fellows of pediatric training programs in critical care, emergency medicine, anesthesia, and hospital medicine are eligible for free membership for the duration of their training.

 Section 1.3.
 Action by Ballot in Writing or Electronic Transmission.
 Any action that may be taken at any annual, regular, or special meeting of the members may be taken without a meeting by ballot in writing or by electronic transmission to every member entitled to vote on the matter.
 A ballot in writing or by electronic transmission shall: